dreamdev21/Laravel-Event-management-system/readme.md

 ## License

 Attendize is open-sourced software licensed under the Attribution Assurance License.
 See [https://www.attendize.com/licence.php](https://www.attendize.com/licence.php) for further details.
+We also have white-label licence options available.

 ## Contributors